vega/vega-themes/README.md

 To view and test different themes, follow these steps:

-1. Install dependencies via `yarn`.
+1. Install dependencies via `npm install`.
-2. Launch a local web server in the top-level directory with `yarn start`.
+2. Launch a local web server in the top-level directory with `npm start`.
 3. Make changes.
 The website will automatically reload.

 ## Publishing

 To make a release, run `npm run release`.
-To deploy the examples, run `yarn deploy:gh`.
+To deploy the examples, run `npm run deploy:gh`.